Poppy Playtime: Critical response

-Poppy Playtime was well-received from players upon its initial release, receiving praise for its atmosphere, story, and character design; some considered that the game's short length contributed to its popularity.
-The game has been compared to the Five Nights at Freddy's and Bendy franchise, with Screen Rants Austin Geiger calling Poppy Playtime "more engaging" than that series' installment Security Breach.
-The second chapter received a mixed reception, receiving praise for its voice acting and ending, but also being criticized for its number of bugs and performance issues.
-Mob Entertainment responded with an apology and began rolling out patches for the aforementioned issues.
+Poppy Playtime was well-received upon release, with praise for its atmosphere, story, and character design; some considered the game's short length contributed to its popularity.
+The game has been compared to the Five Nights at Freddy's and Bendy franchises, with Screen Rants Austin Geiger calling Poppy Playtime "more engaging" than Five Nights at Freddy's: Security Breach.
+Chapter 2 received mixed reviews, praised for voice acting and ending, but criticized for bugs and performance issues.
+Mob Entertainment issued an apology and rolled out patches.